teamniteo/handbook/roles/support.md

 # Handling Support Requests

-Email support is managed by [GrooveHQ](https://niteoweb.groovehq.com/), a mail-based ticketing system.
-Member sends an email through a contact form or directly, and a support ticket is created in GrooveHQ.
+Email support is managed by [GrooveHQ](https://niteo.groovehq.com/), a mail-based ticketing system.
+Customers send an email through a contact form or directly, and a support ticket is created.

-You should read everything we have on product websites (don’t forget the footer links), [Support repository](https://github.com/niteoweb/support/), in our blogs and help centers – multiple times.
+Read everything we have on product websites (don’t forget the footer links), [Support repository](https://github.com/niteoweb/support/), our blogs and help centers – multiple times.
 Most questions visitors and members ask are answered on these pages.

 ## General Instructions